Rick D. Isernhagen, MD

 What are your interests?

-Retinal tears, retinal detachment, trauma, diabetic retinopathy, age-related macular degeneration (AMD), macular holes, macular epiretinal membranes, retinal vein occlusion, myopic degeneration, and ocular histoplasmosis.
+Retinal tears, retinal detachment, trauma, diabetic retinopathy, age-related macular degeneration (AMD), macular holes, macular epiretinal membranes, central serous retinopathy, retinal vein occlusion, myopic degeneration, and ocular histoplasmosis.

 What do you enjoy outside of medicine?

 I enjoy time with my family, playing bridge, golf, building and flying remote control model airplanes, and maintaining saltwater reef aquariums.
 My wife, Mischelle and I have two children.
-Blake is a vitreoretinal surgeon and joined our practice in August of 2016.
-Laura has a masters degree in social work and works with young children at The Centenary Day School.
+Blake is a vitreoretinal surgeon.
+He joined our practice in August of 2016.
+Laura has a masters degree in social work.
+She works as a clinical social worker.